- What are the differences between the models of iPads currently available from Apple?

 What is the difference between WiFi and Bluetooth?

 Both allow you to connect your iPad wirelessly.
-Bluetooth is shorter range, and allows for one connection (like the Dual GPS).
-Wifi is longer range and allows multiple iPads/iPhones to connect to a wireless network for internet access.
-Wifi is also a common way to connect wireless accessories to the iPad (like the Stratus weather receiver).
+Bluetooth is shorter range, and allows for usually one connection (like the Dual GPS).
+WiFi is longer range and allows multiple iPads/iPhones to connect to a wireless network for internet access.
+WiFi is also a common way to connect wireless accessories to the iPad (like the Stratus or Sentry weather receiver).

 When I put the iPad in Airplane Mode before flight the Dual Bluetooth GPS or Garmin GLO GPS will not connect to the iPad.
 What’s wrong?

-Airplane Mode disables most of the wireless connection points on the iPad, including, Bluetooth, Wi-Fi and cellular data (the internal GPS found on certain iPads will still function in Airplane Mode).
-If you’re using an external GPS, go ahead and turn Airplane Mode ON, but then manually go back in to the settings and turn on either Bluetooth or Wi-Fi to allow your third-party accessory to connect.
+Airplane Mode disables most of the wireless connection points on the iPad, including WiFi and cellular data (the internal GPS found on certain iPads will still function in Airplane Mode).
+If you’re using an external GPS, go ahead and turn Airplane Mode ON, but then manually go back in to the settings and turn on WiFi to allow your third-party accessory to connect (Bluetooth stays on in Airplane Mode).
 This will ensure all other non-essential wireless radios are turned off, which will increase battery life and reduce the possibility of interference with panel-mount avionics.

 For specifics on how to configure the iPad for each type of accessory during preflight, check out this post: iPad Wireless Settings.

-Do the external GPS receivers work on iPhone and iPod Touch as well?
+Do the external GPS receivers work on iPhone as well?

-Yes, the Bad Elf, Dual GPS, Garmin GLO and Stratus are certified to work on all iOS devices.
+Yes, the Bad Elf, Dual GPS, Garmin GLO, Sentry, and Stratus are certified to work on all iOS devices.

 How do I know the external GPS is providing me location information?